KineticPreProcessor/KPP/docs/source/tech_info/07_numerical_methods.rst

 users in order to construct their own application from the KPP building blocks.

-In the following sections we introduce the numerical methods implemented in KPP.
-The symbols used in the formulas are explained in :ref:`table-symbols`.
+The symbols used in the formulas of the following sections are:

 .. _table-symbols: